1995parham/saf/README.md

 4. Monitor and troubleshoot:

 By following these steps, you can effectively enable authentication on the NATS cluster without causing any downtime for the existing producers and consumers.

+### System Account

+By enabling authentication, you can define an account (again, accounts are like tenants to NATS) to be a system account.
+Using the system account you can read system events and APIs, so you can have access into the systematic commands of `natscli` too.

 ## Remove duplicate messages